Office Phone: 250-338-5466

 Recreation opportunities are endless in the Comox Valley, where you can enjoy world class skiing at Mount Washington, golfing on seven different courses including the renowned Crown Isle Resort, or sail the famed waters of Desolation Sound.
 As well, there are numerous parks, hiking and mountain bike trails, rock-climbing, kayaking, fishing and much more.
 Just a short ferry ride away are Denman and Hornby Islands, where you can enjoy the natural beauty of Provincial Parks.
 Or visit the famed white sand beach at Tribune Bay, where waters reach near-tropical temperatures.
 There are many charming shops, galleries and homey B&B's to discover along the way.

 The Comox Valley can be accessed by land, sea or air.
 It's just a three hour drive on highway 19A North from Victoria, and only an hour's drive north from Nanaimo, where BC Ferries has two terminals to serve passengers traveling to or from Vancouver.
-There is daily rail service between Courtenay and Victoria.
-West Coast Air offers daily float plane service between Comox and downtown Vancouver.
-The Comox Valley Airport offers daily flights to Vancouver, Calgary and Edmonton and has the capability for international flights.
+Harbour Air offers frequent float plane service between Comox and downtown Vancouver and Whistler.
+The Comox Valley Airport offers daily flights to Vancouver, Calgary and Edmonton and international flights seasonally.
 The Comox Valley also has its own bus transit system, serving Comox, Courtenay, Cumberland, and Royston, with connections to Campbell River.
 The transit system also offers disabled users separate door-to-door services.